ropensci/MODIStsp/README.md

 <https://github.com/ropensci/MODIStsp>.

 ## Important News \!

+  - 29/11/2018 - We recently discovered a nasty bug in the computation of some custom spectral indices (those including additions / subtractions on reflectance values, such as in b1\_NIR+0.1) / b2\_Red.
+See [here](articles/discovered_bug.html) for further details\!
+The bug is fixed as of version 1.3.7.

   - 07/08/2018 - We are glad to report that MODIStsp is now included in the [rOpenSci](https://ropensci.org/about/) packages’ ecosystem.
 We